 After the house was forcibly taken, Zhao and his mother kept reporting the illegal activity to all levels of government.
 The court not only favored the government and helped them process flawed “evidence,” but also set a trap to detain him.
 They threatened his mother with his detention to blackmail her into signing the demolition agreement and forced her to hand over her certificates for the real estate and accompanying land.

-On December 6, 2019, the Wuling District Government and the District Court brought the demolition team to Zhao’s work unit to deliver him the legal documents.
+On December 6, 2019, the Wuling District Government and the District Court brought the demolition team to Zhao’s work unit to deliver the legal documents.
 Zhao emphasized that he was neither the party named in the documents, nor the property owner, nor the execution target of the court.
 So when the court staff came to deliver him documents, he specifically sought the presence of a superior officer to witness the interaction and asked military colleagues to record the whole process.

 However, after taking photos of the documents he signed, the court personnel arrested him with an order that had been prepared beforehand accusing Zhao of “hindering the judicial staff to perform their duties by violence, threats, or other methods” and convicted him, detaining him for 15 days.

 Zhao said in the film: “Where and whom did I threaten?
 When did I interfere with public affairs?
 In China, can the court steal ‘legal documents’ that have been delivered despite photos and videos?
 Can the government and court arrest a legitimate citizen at will and then detain him on fictitious charges to threaten his relatives and engage in land expropriation?
-Is this what you call China’s ‘human rights’ and ‘legal system?'”
+Is this what you call China’s ‘human rights’ and ‘legal system’?”

 Zhao asked people to repost his video.
-He said that the totalitarian CCP treated the laws as if they were nothing.
+He said that the totalitarian Chinese Communist Party treated the laws as if they were nothing.
 If they treated him, a veteran, in such a way, you could just imagine how they treat civilians.
 He wanted to tell the courts and government in Changde City that he would never bow to corruption and power.
 “Even if it is not for me, I will fight for the next civilian to help them avoid such persecution.”

-It is reported that after Zhao Hu was arrested, his mother, Zhao Weiai, was sent to the hospital after suffering from a heart attack, and the local government forcibly demolished their house while they were both away from home.
+It is reported that after Zhao Hu was arrested, his mother, Zhao Weiai, was sent to the hospital after suffering a heart attack, and the local government forcibly demolished their house while they were both away from home.

 Translated by Joseph Wu and edited by Helen